Silkie Chicken Breed: Eggs, Variety, Size, Care, Images, & More

 Regardless of their exact origin, Silkies have been known and prized for their unique appearance and gentle dispositions for centuries.

-The history of Silkie bantam chickens is not always clear, but they are believed to have originated in ancient Asia, with China being heavily linked.
+Many people believe that Silkie bantam chickens originated in ancient Asia, particularly with a strong link to China.
 That’s why another title, occasionally found for the bird, is Chinese Silkie chicken.

-Other areas in Southeast Asia, like India or Java, were named as potentialities.
+There were suggestions of other areas in Southeast Asia, like India or Java, as potentialities.
 Silkies’ best early surviving written account arrives from Marco Polo, who published a 13th-century “furry chicken” throughout his Asian travels.

 They were first introduced to Europe in the 1500s and eventually made their way to America, where they became popular as ornamental and exhibition birds.